Olaf-Tarkowski/homepage/README.md

 ## Description
 It is my first page that i make by my self but more pages will be coming soon.

+## Used technology
+- HTML
+- CSS
+- Java Script with ES6 +
+- BEM